-Since PostScript has no concept of transparency, flattening is the process of simulating transparency by altering page elements to produce the intended design.
+Flattening is the process of simulating transparency by altering page elements to produce the intended design.
 Flattening occurs only in the print stream - as items are fed to the print engine - so your QuarkXPress layouts are never actually modified.
 In QuarkXPress, flattening works as follows.